OlgaCarvalho/beautiful-jekyll/_posts/2022-01-06-encoding-vs-encryption-vs-hashing.md

 Note: Alice knows this file was intended only for her, but she cannot know for sure who send it.
 When dealing with asymmetric encryption, the confidentiality can be guaranteed, or the authenticity can be guaranteed, but not both at the same time.
-Read more about asymmetric encryption here.
+Read more about [asymmetric encryption](https://en.wikipedia.org/wiki/Public-key_cryptography).